Our Guest Expert was

 Links to watch the full meeting video are at the bottom of this page

-This is a “must see video” for anyone in employment with any type of balance condition, so please do share it with anyone who may benefit from seeing this video.
-See video links below.
+Do take some time out to watch this brilliant content and please do share it with anyone who may benefit from seeing this video.
+See Meeting video links below.

 Watch the full meeting now on Face Book or Zoom